NewAmsterdamLabs/externals/take-home/data-server/README.md

 This is a simple python REST API server, build on the Flask framework, that will allow you to access a sample set of invoice data.

+You can download the packaged server under downloads/data-server.zip.

 To begin, you will need to have python 2.7 installed in your system.
 If you do not have python installed in your system, it can be obtained at: